My Experience With Trigeminal Neuralgia

 Decreases Effectiveness of Birth Control Pills

-In my hours of research, I found the book written in laymen terms for TN patients.
+In my hours of research, I found the book Striking Back: A Layman's Guide to Facial Pain, written in laymen terms for TN patients.
 A well-respected neurosurgeon in the field of TN, Dr. Kenneth E. Casey, co-authored the book together with TN patient, George Weigel.
 I read it cover to cover within weeks of my diagnosis.
-It became my "bible" that not only educated me on my disease and all the treatments, but gave me hope and lead me on my path towards conquering this debilitating pain.
-Striking Back,
+It became my "bible" that not only educated me on my disease and all the treatments, but gave me hope and led me on my path towards conquering my debilitating pain.
+The book linked above is the updated edition from 2019.

 Microvascular Decompression (MVD) Brain Surgery Decision